Sex and Consent

 - masturbation (touching your own genitals for pleasure)

-- using sex toys, like vibrators for pleasure.
+- using sex toys, like vibrators for self-pleasure (this is called masturbating)

 People use many different words for having sex.
 The most common are ‘making love’ or ‘having sex'.